DieracDelta/DieracDelta.github.io/posts/2021-10-24-neovim-nix.md

 Note that we need ripgrep for telescope, clang for tree-sitter, and we are building `rnix-lsp` from source.
 All with very little effort!

-I've just pasted what I would normally use to configure `neovim` into `my_config`.
-I won't explain this part as it is out of scope.
-When in doubt, check out each plugin's readme on how to configure.
-This workflow does not change when using `nix`.
-Lua is still lua.
+I've just pasted what I would normally use to configure `neovim` into `neoVimConfig`.
+This lives in neoVimConfig, along with keybinds.

 Note: The `extraRuntimeDeps` is something I added.
 I ended up forking the underlying nixpkgs builder into my `DSL` repo because I could not figure out how to pass runtime dependencies onto the path.
 Ideally, one wants to modify the `PATH` variable to include the dependencies such as ripgrep.
 Sadly there does not seem to be an easy way to do this, so I added `extraRuntimeDeps` as an argument to do this. `extraRuntimeDeps` get passed to the [`wrapProgram` bash function](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/setup-hooks/make-wrapper.sh#L132), which allows an easy way for us to prepend (in this case, anyway) packages to our path.